siddhesh3607/siddhesh3607/README.md

 ## 👁️‍🗨️ About Me

 * 👁‍🗨  GM!
 Siddhesh Sawant this side!
-* 🌍  I'm based in Nashik, Maharashtra
+* 🌍  I'm based in Nashik, Maharashtra!
 * ✉️  You can contact me at [ssiddhesh613@gmail.com](mailto:ssiddhesh613@gmail.com)
-* 🤝  I'm open to collaborating on Interesting Projects
+* 🤝  I'm open to collaborating on Interesting Projects!
-* ⚡  Ask me about anything.
-I will try to help you as much as I can.
+* ⚡  Ask me about anything!
+I will try to help you as much as I can!

 ### Skills